blurrycontour/zuul-gerrit/doc/source/tenants.rst

 you wish to use common job definitions across multiple tenants.

-Actions normally available to the Zuul operator only can be performed by specific users on Zuul's REST API, if admin rules are listed for the tenant.
-Admin rules are also defined in the tenant configuration file.
+Actions normally available to the Zuul operator only can be performed by specific users on Zuul's REST API if admin rules are listed for the tenant.
+Authorization rules are also defined in the tenant configuration file.

 The tenant configuration file is specified by the :attr:`scheduler.tenant_config` setting in ``zuul.conf``.
-It is a YAML file which, like other Zuul configuration files, is a list of configuration objects, though only two types of objects are supported:
+It is a YAML file which, like other Zuul configuration files, is a list of configuration objects, though only a few types of objects (described below) are supported.
-``tenant`` and ``admin-rule``.

 Alternatively the :attr:`scheduler.tenant_config_script`
 can be the path to an executable that will be executed and its stdout